Kayli Mills

 Kayli Mills (born December 10, 1994) is an American voice actress and YouTuber who voices for English versions of anime and Japanese video games.
-Some of her major roles include Emilia in Re:Zero, Rapi in Goddess of Victory: Nikke, Akira Kazama in Street Fighter V, Alice Zuberg in Sword Art Online, and Valac Clara in Welcome to Demon School!
-Iruma-kun.
+Some of her major roles include Emilia in Re:Zero – Starting Life in Another World, Alice and Rapi in Goddess of Victory: Nikke, Akira Kazama in Street Fighter V, Alice Zuberg in Sword Art Online, Valac Clara in Welcome to Demon School!
+Iruma-kun, and Jecka in Class of '09.

 Early life

 Mills grew up in Michigan, moving quite frequently during her childhood, which inhibited her desire to act on stage.
 In middle school, she began singing and voice acting online.
 On July 26, 2008, she created a YouTube account under the username "MewKiyoko", where she would upload English-language covers of Japanese anime songs.
 She studied in Ōtsu, Japan, for 3 months, and worked on a cruise ship during her stay in the country.
 In 2013, she was part of the online J-pop song cover group IroKokoro Project, appearing in the music video for "Waon" by Yunchi and performing the song's chorus.
 She then studied abroad in Sydney, Australia.